research-to-startup/research-to-startup.github.io/docs/seminar-sp25.md

 We will connect you to a large network of CS PhD and faculty founders and executives at dozens of unicorns, decacorns, and centicorns.

-This is the fourth run in our Research to Startup 294 seminar series, and this year we will provide a couple of lectures on product and strategy and the rest of the semester will be guest speakers.
+This is the fourth run in our Research to Startup 294 seminar series.
+This year the seminar will feature lectures, fireside chats with guests, and startup idea sharing+feedback sessions.
 ## Logistics

 This course will meet 5-6:30pm every Wednesday by Zoom.
 We will have a private